Silver Mountain Ski Resort is a ski area located in the state of Idaho in USA. The resort is in the town of Kellogg, ID.

 Silver Mountain Ski Resort Location

 Silver Mountain Ski Resort is located in the state of Idaho, USA.
-This ski area is nearby the town of Kellogg, ID.
+This ski area is nearest the town of Kellogg, ID.

 Kellogg, ID 83837 USA